-Examines diverse perspectives on language and literacy learning in families, schools, and communities.
-Explores instructional planning and means of developing literacy learning.
-Students articulate a philosophy of teaching the English language arts and begin to develop a teaching portfolio.
+Introduces the nature of children's language and literacy learning and the assessment and instruction of the English language arts in inclusive classrooms.
+Considers the means of developing a learning environment that nurtures the language learning of all children.
+Students articulate a philosophy of teaching the English language arts and begin to develop their program portfolio.
 Prerequisites: EDUC 217, EDUC 219, and EDUC 221, or permission of instructor.
 Taken concurrently with EDUC 314 and EDUC 320.